Global site tag (gtag.js) - Google Analytics

 Our Impact

-From Astronomy Day in La Serena, Chile, to City of STEM festival in Los Angeles, California, our team has brought informal STEM learning, including mobile planetariums, virtual reality telescope tours, and public talks to 30+ community-based events.
+From City of STEM in Los Angeles to Ladera Sur in Santiago, our team has brought informal STEM learning, including mobile planetariums, public talks, and tactile workshops to 45 events in 2024.

 Our Programs